ibm-cloud-docs/assistant/deploy-intercom.md

 ## Adding an Intercom integration
 {: #deploy-intercom-add-intercom}

-1. From the Assistants tab, click to open the assistant tile that you want to deploy.
+1. From the Assistants page, click to open the assistant tile that you want to deploy.

 1. From the Integrations section, click **Add integration**.